viktorholk/push-notifications-api/README.md

-## Script Push Notifications
+## API Push Notifications
-Send mobile push notifications from your Python scripts
+Send mobile push notifications from your Python scriptsl There is currently only being developed on the android app.

+# Usage
+...